jonbation/dollop_app/OpenAI_API_GUIDE.md

 4. **GPU Acceleration**: MLX automatically uses Apple Silicon GPU acceleration when available.

 5. **Context Length**: Each model has different context length limitations.
 Refer to the model documentation for specifics.

-6. **Vision Models**: Vision-language models (VLMs) are supported but require special handling for image inputs (not yet implemented in the API).